 You can renew most items online, by telephone, and in person.
 To renew your checkouts online, login to Webcat using your CBU ID and password.

 Wireless internet access is available throughout the library.
-Printing is not available from the wireless network.

 How can I get a job in the library?

 To inquire about the availability of student jobs in the library, contact the Access Services Manager at email@example.com.

 Downloading an e-book can be useful if you're going to be using it a lot.
 Most CBU Library e-books can simply be downloaded as PDFs, either as chapters, or in some cases also as entire books.
 There are some e-books, however, that require a bit of setup before they can be downloaded and used.
 Specifically, you'll need:

 a) A free Adobe ID.
 Sign up for one here.
 (This is what enables you to sync your e-books across your devices.)